TanushreeRR/Policy-Rates-And-Currency-Notes-Management-System/README.md

 Nodejs, express, mysql, HTML and CSS.

 # Steps to run:
-In the terminal, use the following commands: "npm init","npm install --save express mysql", "npm install multiple-linear-regression", and "node tables.js".
+Run the XAMPP server in the background, and use the following commands in termianl: "npm init","npm install --save express mysql", "npm install multiple-linear-regression", and "node tables.js".
+The sql statements written in node js can be executed by running them in web browser using "localhost:3000/createrbipolicies", and so on , "localhost:3000/" being the last execution.